mttble/T2A2-API-Webserver-Project/README.md

 some key functionalities of an ORM are:
 -  **Mapping Objects to Tables:** An ORM maps object-oriented models to relational database tables.

-- **CRUD Operations:** An ORM provides the ability to perform CRUD operations (Create, Read,Update,Delete) on the database using object-oriented syntax.
+- **CRUD Operations:** An ORM provides the ability to perform CRUD operations (Create, Read, Update, Delete) on the database using object-oriented syntax.

 - **Relationship Mapping:** An ORM handles the relationship mapping between objects and tables.
 For example one-to-one, one-to-many, many-to-many relationships.